-• If the project provides opportunity for greater innovation and efficiencies between designer and builder, describe these opportunities for innovation and efficiencies.
+If the project provides opportunity for greater innovation and efficiencies between designer and builder, describe these opportunities for innovation and efficiencies.

-This project will be delivered using progressive design-build with a pre-determined Guaranteed Maximum Price and flexible scope.
+This project will be delivered using progressive design-build.
 With progressive design-build, the entire Design-Build Team is integrated with the Owner at the earliest possible time, creating natural efficiencies with respect to the ability for the development of a design that fits the University's budget but also to more fully incorporate the University's input into the design at the earliest possible stage.
 In addition, the interaction between the University and the Design-Build Team before substantial prescriptive specifications are identified allow for maximum innovation by the Design-Build Team to better achieve the University's project goals and objectives.
+The desire of the University is to provide 400 beds for the project budget of \$65 million but with greater innovation and efficiencies with design-build, a goal would be to maximize the number of beds within this funding.